nikitakit/self-attentive-parser/README.md

 `--train-path` | Path to training trees | `data/02-21.10way.clean`
 `--dev-path` | Path to development trees | `data/22.auto.clean`
-`--batch-size` | Number of examples per training update | 250 `--epochs` | Number of training epochs | No limit `--checks-per-epoch` | Number of development evaluations per epoch | 4 `--subbatch-max-tokens` | Maximum number of words to process in parallel while training (a full batch may not fit in GPU memory) | 2000
+`--batch-size` | Number of examples per training update | 250 `--checks-per-epoch` | Number of development evaluations per epoch | 4 `--subbatch-max-tokens` | Maximum number of words to process in parallel while training (a full batch may not fit in GPU memory) | 2000
-`--eval-batch-size` | Number of examples to process in parallel when evaluating on the development set | 100 `--print-vocabs` | Print the vocabularies before training | Do not print the vocabularies `--numpy-seed` | NumPy random seed | Random `--use-words` | Use learned word embeddings | Do not use word embeddings `--use-chars-lstm` | Use learned CharLSTM word representations | Do not use CharLSTM `--use-elmo` | Use pre-trained ELMo word representations | Do not use ELMo
+`--eval-batch-size` | Number of examples to process in parallel when evaluating on the development set | 100 `--numpy-seed` | NumPy random seed | Random `--use-words` | Use learned word embeddings | Do not use word embeddings `--use-tags` | Use predicted part-of-speech tags as input | Do not use predicted tags `--use-chars-lstm` | Use learned CharLSTM word representations | Do not use CharLSTM `--use-elmo` | Use pre-trained ELMo word representations | Do not use ELMo `--use-bert` | Use pre-trained BERT word representations | Do not use BERT `--bert-model` | Pre-trained BERT model to use if `--use-bert` is passed | `bert-base-uncased` `--no-bert-do-lower-case` | Instructs the BERT tokenizer to retain case information (setting should match the BERT model in use) | Perform lowercasing
+`--predict-tags` | Adds a part-of-speech tagging component and auxiliary loss to the parser | Do not predict tags

 Additional arguments are available for other hyperparameters; see `make_hparams()` in `src/main.py`.
-These can be specified on the command line, such as `--d-char-emb 64` (for numerical paramters), `--use-tags` (for boolean parameters that default to False), or `--no-partitioned` (for boolean parameters that default to True).
+These can be specified on the command line, such as `--num-layers 2` (for numerical parameters), `--use-tags` (for boolean parameters that default to False), or `--no-partitioned` (for boolean parameters that default to True).

-The training and development trees are assumed to have predicted part-of-speech tags, but they only affect final parser output if the `--use-tags` option is passed.
+If `--use-tags` is passed, the training and development trees are assumed to have predicted part-of-speech tags.
+If `--predict-tags` is passed, the data is assumed to have ground-truth tags instead.
+As a result, these two options can't be used simultaneously.
+Note that the files we provide in the `data/` folder have predicted tags, and that data with gold tags must be obtained separately.

 For each development evaluation, the F-score on the development set is computed and compared to the previous best.
 If the current model is better, the previous model will be deleted and the current model will be saved.
 The new filename will be derived from the provided model path base and the development F-score.